Nahidzeinali-web/7-Agentic_AI/README.md

   - Or terminate if the task is complete.

 ### 3. **Researcher Agent**
-- Gathers information or explanations relevant to the user’s question.
+- Gather information or explanations relevant to the user’s question.
 - May query a language model with a research-centric prompt.
 - Sends the result back to the supervisor or ends the workflow.